© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffridd Camen Long Hut is a scheduled monument protected by Cadw under reference DE251.
 View the official record →

-Ffridd Camen Long Hut is a rectangular Medieval domestic structure located in Denbighshire, Wales, and is recorded as a scheduled ancient monument under the Cadw reference DE251.
+Ffridd Camen Long Hut is a medieval domestic structure located in Denbighshire, Wales, designated as a scheduled ancient monument under Cadw reference DE251.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE251.

 Ffridd Camen Long Hut dates from the medieval period, and is classified as a rectangular hut.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffridd Camen Long Hut is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE251.